Minigrants for Undergraduate Research & Creative Activities

 Apply Here

-This grant category enables undergraduates to participate in a faculty mentored research, creative or artistic projects of their own design.
-Proposals for these grants will be evaluated by a Review Committee, which is composed of faculty members from differing disciplines and one UE staff member.
+Research minigrants support undergraduates' participation in a faculty mentored research, creative or artistic projects of their own design.
+Proposals for these grants are evaluated by a Review Committee, composed of faculty members from differing disciplines and one UE staff member.

 • Award Criteria